 Given the importance of his seal and staff, this was an extraordinary gesture on Judah's part.

-This beaten gold finial, which was probably the top of a ceremonial staff, has the face and horns of a ram.
+This beaten gold finial from Iran (see right), which was probably the top of a ceremonial staff, has the face and horns of a ram.

-Rams were notorious for their sexual appetite, and were probably sacrificed to promote fertility in crops.
+Rams were notorious for their sexual appetite, and were probably sacrificed to encourage the forces of Nature to give abundant crops.

 probable route taken by Abraham and his clan